PButcher/ice-4131-labs/lab2/README.md

 ```

 Enter your Bangor password first, approve the Bangr MFA request on your phone, and when prompted, enter your SCW password.

+### University Machines

+To use VSCode using the university machines:

+- Navigate to: File -> Preferences -> Backup & Sync
+- Sign in.
+- Once signed in, your settings will be synchronised between any machines you sign in to.

+The SSH configuration is **not** included in the settings sync by default.
+To address this, we can configure VS Code to always reference the same SSH configuration path.
+If we store the SSH config file on the university M: drive, it will be accessible from any machine across the university:

+- Press `Ctrl`+`Shift`+`P` and select Remote-SSH: Open SSH Configuration File.
+- Go to Settings and specify a path like `M:\.ssh\config`.
+- VS Code will auto-create the file (including the necessary parent directories), and this setting will now sync along with your other preferences.
+- Ensure the file is populated with the SSH config [above](#personal-machines).
+- While you will still need to sign in on each new machine, this method avoids the hassle of manually editing the SSH configuration file on multiple machines.

 ---